elbaulp/elbaulp.github.io/_posts/2015-12-10-nueva-guia-5-ways-zenith-insurance-are-using-predictive-analytics-to-leverage-big-data.markdown

 title: "Nueva Guía: 5 Ways Zenith Insurance Are Using Predictive Analytics to Leverage Big Data"
 modified:
 categories:
-excerpt: "This exclusive interview looks at the ways in which predictive analytics will affect five key areas of the insurance industry."
+description: "This exclusive interview looks at the ways in which predictive analytics will affect five key areas of the insurance industry."
 tags: []
 image: /assets/img/hotlink-ok/5-Ways-Zenith-Insurance-Are-Using-Predictive-Analytics-to-Leverage-BigData.jpg
 date: 2015-12-10T21:04:29+01:00